shradhaebi/ensembl-static/metazoa/species/Acyrthosiphon/Acyrthosiphon_pisum/Acyrthosiphon_pisum_gca005508785v1_about.md

 co-evolution of the aphid and Buchnera has led to extensive gene loss from the genome, including immunity related pathways, purine salvage and the urea cycle.
-At the same time over 2000 gene families are duplicated, including miRNA synthesis and sugar transport.
+At the same time over 2000 gene families are duplicated, including miRNA synthesis and sugar transport [1,2].

 Picture credit (Creative Commons BY 2.5): [Shipher Wu (photograph) and Gee-way Lin (aphid